-Teaching Schools will be outstanding schools that take the lead in supporting and assuring initial teacher training and professional and leadership development for teachers and leaders in their area.
+They will be outstanding schools that take the lead in supporting and assuring initial teacher training; as well as professional and leadership development for teachers and leaders in their area.

 It is envisaged that teaching schools will do three things:

-Teaching school designation will be open to all schools in England (including primary, secondary, special, independent and recent academy converters) that:
+Teaching school designation will be open to all schools in England (including primary, secondary, special, independent and recent academy converters) that have or show:

 It is likely that there will be about 500 teaching schools by 2015.

-In the event of too many applications, then schools will be selected on a fair and transparent process which is likely to take account of the following:
+In the event of too many applications, then schools will be selected on a fair and transparent process which is likely to take account the :

 There are currently 28 teaching schools (including primary, secondary and special schools) in 3 pilot areas – London, Greater Manchester and the Black Country.
 A further 23 are scheduled to be designated as teaching schools in the near future.

-There are also over 240 training schools in operation across England which have developed professional development and ITT in their local areas and provide high quality, high volume school-led initial teacher training.
-There are also a number of leadership partner schools that have been designated as part of the High Performing Specialist Schools programme.
+There are also over 240 training schools in operation across England which have professional development and ITT in their local areas; and provide high quality, high volume school-led initial teacher training.
+A number of leadership partner schools have also been designated as part of the High Performing Specialist Schools programme.

-Small groups of schools will be able to apply for teaching school designation together, so long as each individual school meets the criteria.
+Small groups of schools will be able to apply for teaching school designation together; as long as each individual school meets the criteria.
 This may include cross-phase teaching schools (which may include an outstanding special school).
-However, the funding for joint applications will be the same as for a single teaching school, so the funding will need to be shared according to the roles taken by each school in the partnership.
+However, the funding for joint applications will be the same as for a single teaching school.
+So the funding will need to be shared according to the roles taken by each school in the partnership.

 The level of funding for teaching schools has yet to be confirmed but they will receive funding for their core role and they will also be paid to deliver activity such as initial teacher training, CPD, middle leadership development and specific school-to-school support.

-It is expected that teaching schools will gradually develop more and more of their own income as their local partnerships develop.
-Teaching schools will primarily be accountable to their peers, as other schools will choose whether or not to take advantage of the provision and support that they offer.
+It is expected teaching schools will gradually develop more of their own income as their local partnerships develop.
+Teaching schools will primarily be accountable to their peers; other schools will choose whether or not to take advantage of the provision, and support that they offer.

-The governing body of an academy trust is ultimately responsible for the governance of an academy, for safeguarding its assets and ensuring that it is run in the most efficient and effective manner.
+The governing body of an academy trust is ultimately responsible for the governance of an academy; as well as safeguarding its assets, and ensuring that it is run in the most efficient and effective manner.

-It is extremely important that all trustees are fully aware of their responsibilities and understand the steps they need to take to ensure that the academy trust is properly governed.
+It is extremely important that all trustees are fully aware of their responsibilities.
+They must also understand the steps they need to take to ensure that the academy trust is properly governed.
 This paper outlines the key areas that trustees should focus on to ensure that their academy follows best governance practice.
 More detailed information can be found on the Department for Education website by following this link: www.education.gov.uk

-The governing body (board) should take collective responsibility for all decisions and be involved in setting the strategic direction of the academy.
+The governing body (board) should take collective responsibility for all decisions.
+The governing body should also be involved in setting the strategic direction of the academy.